Chapter 7 of The Outsiders: A Deep Dive into Societal Divisions and Shifting Loyalties

 The Church Fire: A Test of Courage and Sacrifice

 This heroic act, however, comes at a significant cost.
-Johnny is severely injured, and the event leaves both boys physically and emotionally scarred.
+Practically speaking, johnny is severely injured, and the event leaves both boys physically and emotionally scarred.
 The act also solidifies their bond, demonstrating a selfless act of courage that profoundly changes their lives and demonstrates a heroic impulse beyond the confines of their gang affiliation.
 The rescue represents a brief moment of transcendence, a glimmer of hope within the darkness of their predicament.

 Exploring the Themes: Societal Divisions and the Consequences of Violence